 Form and Tone

 The poem is written in free verse.
 It is separated into six uneven stanzas.
 There is no discernible rhyming pattern although there are a few end rhymes in the second stanza.
-This could be a coincidence or contain a symbolism.
-The tone is quite down beat.
-The poem describes the effects of war presumably from the standpoint of someone who is watching stories of war on the late night news.
+This could be a coincidence or contain symbolism.
+The tone is quite downbeat.
+The Eleven O’clock News describes the effects of war presumably from the standpoint of someone who is watching stories of the war on the late-night news.

 The Eleven O’clock News Analysis

-This stanza contains the narrator detailing what they have gleaned about their enemy, one would presume from the news.
-The description of them does not describe savages actions but rather luxurious conditions that they are enjoying.
+This stanza of The Eleven O’clock News contains the narrator detailing what they have gleaned about their enemy, one would presume from the news.
+The description of them does not describe savage actions but rather the luxurious conditions that they are enjoying.
 This is meant to act as propaganda and is compared to the cold conditions that the “allies” have to deal with.
-However the narrator makes a valid point by pointing out that that isn’t the life they are leading.
-They don’t have to go without.
-This calls in to question why there is even a conflict.
-Clearly the narrator has enjoyed a good standard of life but now they know of loss having lost their father.
+However, the narrator makes a valid point by pointing out that that isn’t the life they are leading.
+They don’t have to go without it.
+This calls into question why there is even a conflict.
+Clearly, the narrator has enjoyed a good standard of life but now they know of loss having lost their father.

-This is an interesting way to close out the poem.
-The narrator references their son who is described as ivory skinned.
+This is an interesting way to close out The Eleven O’clock News.
+The narrator references their son who is described as ivory-skinned.
 This suggests that the poem is not autobiographical as it’s unlikely that Nair would have children with white skin.
 The boy is described as untainted.
 Perhaps because he doesn’t watch the news?
-But it would seem like at school he is already being pre conditioned to understand nationalism.
+But it would seem like at school he is already being preconditioned to understand nationalism.
 The act of drawing the borders for his home nation in a red pen is significant.
 It gives that statement a sense of foreboding.
 I think the suggestion is that the young boy will go on to eventually fight for his country.

 About Anita Nair

 Anita Nair is an Indian writer who writes her poetry in the English language.
 She resides in Bangalore with her husband and son.
 She is famous, not just for her poetry, but for her works of fiction as well.
 Her first publication came in 1997 and was a collection of short stories called Satyr of the Subway.
-She has had a successful career by all accounts having published a great deal of books and been nominated for several prestigious honours and awards.
+She has had a successful career by all accounts having published plenty of books and been nominated for several prestigious honors and awards.